-Effective February 2016, Disney World raised its theme park ticket costs -- in some cases considerably.
-It also introduced variable pricing, which made an already confusing menu of tickets much more baffling.
+Effective February 2018, Disney World raised its theme park ticket costs in what has become an annual tradition.
+In 2016, the theme park resort introduced variable pricing, which made an already confusing menu of tickets much more baffling.
 Relax.
 I'll help you wade through and make sense of all of the options and help you get the best deal for your next visit.

 Variable Pricing and 1-Day Passes

 Following the lead of Universal Studios Hollywood, Disney World switched its 1-day passes (and only its 1-day passes) to a variable pricing model starting in 2016.
 It's similar to airlines and hotels, which charge more, based on demand, during peak seasons.
 The practice is also known as "surge pricing."

 The resort has assigned three categories for 1-day passes: Value, Regular, and Peak.
 As the names imply, Value tickets cost less during lower-attendance times of the year such as September, while Peak tickets cost more during busy times of the year such as spring break, early summer, and the days leading up to and following Christmas.

 One way to save on 1-day tickets would be to visit during the Value seasons.
 In addition to saving money, you'll enjoy less crowded parks.
 Regardless of the time of year, a 1-day ticket to the Magic Kingdom, Disney World's most popular park, costs more than 1-day passes to the other three theme parks.

 To learn which days fall into the Value, Regular, and Peak categories, and to purchase tickets, go to Disney World's ticket page.